usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Phase 1: Discovery Sprint Simulation.md

 _Facilitator Guidance:_ <br>
 Emphasize that market research should inform problem scoping, not just validate pre-conceived solutions.
 Guide teams to identify where the market is mature vs. emerging, and how this affects procurement strategy.

+### Socioeconomic Program Integration:

+**Small Business Considerations**
+* Identify potential small business vendors in the market research
+* Consider how requirements could be structured to enable small business participation
+* Assess whether the solution could be broken into smaller, more accessible opportunities